 Annual Dividends & Loan Interest Rebates

-St. Canice’s Credit Union has rewarded its members for their loyalty.
-It has paid a 0.6% Share Dividend and a Rebate of up to 25% loan interest from its year end surplus for the financial year ended 30th September, 2018.
-Approved at AGM in December 2018 these payments were paid directly into eligible members accounts.*
+St. Canice’s Credit Union tries to give back when we can.
+The proposal this year is to pay a 0.1% Share Dividend and a Rebate of up to 20% loan interest from our year end surplus for the financial year ended 30th September, 2019.
+If approved at AGM in on 10th December 2019 these payments were paid directly into eligible members accounts on Wednesday December 11th.*

 The Annual Surplus: You Make IT and Take IT!

 To say that the credit union is a ‘non profit’ enterprise is not entirely accurate.
 Naturally, it is vital that business is operated in a sound, professional and successful manner and that each year a surplus or profit is made.
 However, this surplus, after transfer to reserves, is returned to the members by way of annual dividends and in some years a loan interest rebate may be returned to borrowers.